ToYonos/leboncoin-api-java/README.md

-## A simple Java client for the LeBonCoin API
+## A simple Java client for LeBonCoin API

 It's based on the work done by tdurieux and his [Javascript client](https://github.com/tdurieux/leboncoin-api)